 You may be thinking,

 “Wait a minute.
-What if I’m not raising money from investors.
-Why do I need a pitch?”
+If I’m not raising money from investors, why do I need a pitch?”

 Furthermore, once you have your pitch done you can easily convert it into a presentation-ready business plan with massive clarity.
-To begin, follow the simple outline below or allow tools like LivePlan (what Startup Savant uses) to walk you through the entire process with examples and video tutorials.
+To begin, follow the simple outline below or allow tools like LivePlan (what we used for Startup Savant) to walk you through the entire process with examples and video tutorials.

 What To Include in Your Pitch

-As you tackle your one-pager, mentally channel Twitter and try and keep each section as short/concise as possible.
-The size of a solid tweet.
+As you tackle your one-pager, mentally channel Twitter and try to keep each section as short/concise as possible-- the size of a solid tweet.

 That might seem like a fair amount of work if you’ve never put together a real pitch before, but remember, that’s just one page of content.
 Another way to look at it is a one page resume for your business.

 First, you start with the putty.
 Don’t try to self-edit or curate, just barf everything out on paper as it flows from your brilliant mind.
 Format each section out and just let it go.
 That’s putting the basic shape together.